What do Roseville ADU lots actually look like?

 - Final pad and access path restoration

-Why the gate width drives the quote
+Why does the side-gate width drive the Roseville quote?

 On a Roseville build, the difference between a 36-inch gate and a 60-inch gate can shift the timeline by a day or two and the equipment list significantly.
 A 36-inch opening usually means skid steer and mini-excavator only, more hand work, and slower haul-off through one fence panel.
 A wider opening lets us bring a compact track loader and stage materials faster.
 We measure the actual clear opening on the walk because the fence post-to-post number is often what matters, not the gate hardware width.